Poeschl/Folkwang/README.md

 For a list of included mods take a look in the [mods list](https://poeschl.github.io/Folkwang/mods.txt).
 It gets automatically updated on each version.

-## Voice Mod

-In the pack the Simple Voice Chat mod is included.
-That means Voice chatting without any service like TS3 or Discord is possible.

-Per default its voice-activated but muted, to change the settings press `.` while in game to change any voice related settings.
-That way nobody can hear you until you enable it.s

 ## Use this pack

 ### PolyMC